All Episodes

 So we had a young man show up.

-He shot eight shots at the mayoral candidate from four feet away and missed fortunately.
+He shot eight shots at the mayoral candidate from four feet away and missed, fortunately.

 He spent two nights in jail.

-Black lives matter, bails him out, but he writes for the courier general, and he's an attempted assassin, and now they have a guy convicted of assault.
+Black Lives Matter bails him out, but he writes for the Courier General, and he's an attempted assassin.

-And this is the left wing who then says, Oh, we need to lock up those people on January 6th who went inside the Capitol.
+And this is the left wing who then says, oh, we need to lock up those people on January 6th who went inside the Capitol.

-Meanwhile, they have an attempted assassin that worked for them, and now a guy convicted of assault.
+Meanwhile, they have an attempted assassin that worked for them and now a guy convicted of assault.

-But uh I just draw the line.
+But I just draw the line.

 That's not right.

-Well, when you s when you read the the c something like this in the courier journal, uh Kelly, and and you're sitting there and and you wrote in great detail about the care you gave your husband as he was struggling to breathe and help him recover, and these were serious severe injuries, and then you think about the night of the Republican National Convention, how you how you guys got out of there with your lives is frankly a miracle that night.
+When you read something like this in the Courier Journal, Kelly, and you're sitting there and you wrote in great detail about the care you gave your husband as he was struggling to breathe and help him recover.

 I mean, that was a pretty scary video.